| Factor | Assessment |

 8. How Region Alert Monitors Armenia

 English-language media covers Armenia during major crises.
-The daily security developments that matter to operations teams — road closures, protests, local crime patterns, regulatory changes — travel through Armenian and Russian and Azerbaijani channels first.
+The daily security developments that matter to operations teams, including road closures, protests, local crime patterns, and regulatory changes, travel through Armenian, Russian, and Azerbaijani channels first.

 Region Alert monitors: